-Watching your child experience something for the first time is kind of awesome and as they get older I find it gets more magical as they experience some of your favourite things or places for the first time.
+Watching your child experience something for the first time is kind of awesome.
+I find it gets more magical as they experience some of your favourite things or places for the first time.
 To be fair, there are so many firsts for you to have with your child …. first smile, first walk, first plane ride, first visit to Valvona & Crolla!
 Guess what we decided to do out of the blue recently!

 We had been up at the crack of dawn to go to the dentist in town, then on our way home I decided to park up and let the little people explore V&C …. which was conveniently around the corner.
 I knew they would adore it, I was not wrong.
-I am not sure if it was the visual experience they liked best or all the goats cheese they sampled … or the salami they sampled … or the fresh bread with balsamic vinegar and olive oil they sampled … or even when they realised that there was a cafe at the back … all I know is there were plenty of squeals of excitement and they were transfixed the whole time.
+I am not sure if it was the visual experience they liked best or all the goats cheese they sampled.
+Or the salami they sampled.
+Perhaps the fresh bread with balsamic vinegar and olive oil they sampled.
+Actually maybe even when they realised that there was a cafe at the back.
+All I know is there were plenty of squeals of excitement and they were transfixed the whole time.
 Big cheesy grins too.

-One thing that has always surprised me was even though I moved to a gluten free diet when I was a local to this store, I still managed to eat their stunning Panino rolls with no ill effect!
-Perfect excuse to get my bread there at the weekend or before I boarded my bus to work each morning.
-I also recall loving the bread that much that when I had to go back home to Aberdeen for a few weeks, my boyfriend at the time would bring Panino rolls up to Aberdeen when he visited at the weekends.
+One thing that has always surprised me was even though I moved to a gluten free diet I still managed to eat their stunning Panino rolls.
+With no ill effect!
+Perfect excuse to get my bread there at the weekend.
+Or before I boarded my bus to work each morning.
+I also recall loving the bread.
+Also that much that my boyfriend at the time would bring Panino rolls up to Aberdeen when he visited at the weekends.